Hazel Rose Markus

-Hazel June Linda Rose Markus (born 9 March 1949) is a social psychologist and a pioneer in the field of cultural psychology.
+Hazel June Linda Rose Markus (born 1949) is an American social psychologist and a pioneer in the field of cultural psychology.
 She is the Davis-Brack Professor in the Behavioral Sciences at Stanford University in Stanford, California.
 She is also a founder and faculty director of Stanford SPARQ, a "do tank" that partners with industry leaders to tackle disparities and inspire culture change using insights from behavioral science.
 She is a founder and former director of the Research Institute of the Center for Comparative Studies in Race and Ethnicity (CCSRE).
 Her research focuses on how culture shapes mind and behavior.
 She examines how many forms of culture (e.g., region of origin, ethnicity, race, social class, gender and occupation) influence the self, and in turn, how we think, feel, and act.

 Markus is a member of the National Academy of Sciences, a member of the American Academy of Arts and Sciences, and a Corresponding Fellow of the British Academy.
 A former president of the Society for Personality and Social Psychology, she is a recipient of the Donald T. Campbell Award, the Society of Experimental Social Psychology Distinguished Scientist Award, and the American Psychological Association Distinguished Scientific Contribution Award.
 Markus is a Fellow of the American Psychological Association and the Association for Psychological Science.
 Recent books include Doing Race: 21 Essays for the 21st Century, Facing Social Class: How Societal Rank Influences Interaction, and Clash!: How to Thrive in a Multicultural World.
+In 2025, she was elected to the American Philosophical Society.

-Biography
+Early life and education

 Markus was born Hazel June Linda Rose in London, England.
 Her family later moved to Southern California.
 She received her bachelor's degree in psychology from San Diego State University, where she initially wanted to pursue a career in journalism.
 Following a demonstration in a Psychology 101 class on the formidable power of expectations to shape what you see and hear, she changed her major to psychology, holding onto her fascination with the role of the media and other aspects of culture in shaping the self.
-She earned her doctorate in social psychology from the University of Michigan, where she later became a faculty member in the psychology department and a research scientist at the Research Center for Group Dynamics at the Institute for Social Research and where together with Richard Nisbett she established the Culture and Cognition Program.
-With her husband, the late social psychologist Robert Zajonc, Markus moved to the Stanford department of psychology in 1994.
+She earned her doctorate in social psychology from the University of Michigan.